Thổ Châu Island: History

+On March 8, 2014, Malaysia Airlines Flight 370 lost contact with ground while flying by Thổ Châu island.

 Geography

+Topography

-Thổ Chu Island is located to the southwest of Phú Quốc Island and Rạch Giá and to the northwest of Cape Cà Mau, specifically 55 nmi, 220 km and 85 nmi away.
+Thổ Châu Island is located to the southwest of Phú Quốc Island and Rạch Giá and to the northwest of Cape Cà Mau, specifically 55 nmi, 220 km and 85 nmi away.
 There are four beaches on the island (Bai Ngu, Bai Dong, Bai Mun and Bai Nhat) of which the largest are Bai Ngu (literally "Royal Beach") and Bai Dong.

 Environment

-Thổ Chu Island has beautiful natural environment with high-density coral reefs, fine white sand beaches and pristine forests.
-A majority of 99 species of coral present here belong to two genera Montipora and Acropora of Acroporidae.
+Thổ Châu Island has a diverse natural environment with high-density coral reefs, white sand beaches and pristine forests.
+A majority of 99 species of coral present here belong to the two genera Montipora and Acropora of Acroporidae.
 The flora consists of about two hundreds of species, mostly Clusiaceae, Fabaceae và Sapotaceae.
 The island is also home to endemic gecko species Cyrtodactylus thochuensis.
-However, Thổ Chu is being threatened by environmental pollution since domestic waste is dumped into the sea.
+However, Thổ Châu is being threatened by environmental pollution since domestic waste is dumped into the sea.